Dean W. Colvard: University of North Carolina at Charlotte

-After Colvard's tenure at MSU, he became the first Chancellor at the newly minted University of North Carolina at Charlotte.
+After Colvard's tenure at MSU, he became the first full-time Chancellor at the newly minted University of North Carolina at Charlotte.
 He was selected by UNC System president William Friday and took office in April 1966.
 He held that position until his eventual retirement in 1978.
 Colvard was active in increasing the reputation of the university's science and mathematics program, where he was also on the board of trustees.
 During his tenure, he oversaw the development of the University Research Park and the Discovery Place science museum in Uptown Charlotte.

 Death

 Colvard continued to donate to UNC Charlotte and attended campus events until his death.
 Colvard died at the age of 93 on June 28, 2007.

 Honors

 The Colvard Student Union at Mississippi State is named in his honor.

 The D. W. Colvard Scholarship for Merit, available to entering freshmen attending the University of North Carolina at Charlotte, is named in his honor.

 The Colvard Building on UNC Charlotte's main campus is named after him.